An Overview Of The 12 Steps Of Recovery

 - Improve our consciousness through meditation and prayer.

 - Mutual promotion of these 12 steps of recovery, known to provide change, a spiritual awakening, to provide the chance to recover through reaching out.

 Although a religious focus is present, many philosophies can be used for all recovering addicts.
-These steps can strengthen recovery results through progression, through self-acceptance and through future commitment.
+These steps can strengthen recovery results through progression, self-acceptance and through future commitment.

 How to overcome an addiction?

-If you’re completing the initial stages of recovery, a rehabilitation programme will be required prior to following the 12 steps of recovery approach.
-As an addiction is complex, as it requires both physical and psychological treatment, a time of rehabilitation will be required before you can reach for sustained sobriety.
+If you’re completing the initial stages of recovery, a rehabilitation programme will be required prior to following the 12 steps of the recovery approach.
+As addiction is complex, as it requires both physical and psychological treatment, a time of rehabilitation will be required before you can reach for sustained sobriety.

 To achieve this, here at Addiction Advocates, we can help you find an appropriate rehab clinic to complete treatment from.
-Through our specialist referral services, we can ensure that you complete a rehab programme which instils long-term recovery goals.
+Through our specialist referral services, we can ensure that you complete a rehab programme that instils long-term recovery goals.

 Through completing a comprehensive treatment programme, you will then have access to aftercare services and independent recovery choices.
 The 12 steps of recovery approach can be utilised here, commonly through AA sessions.
 Here you’ll have the chance to work on social triggers, on your accountability and responsibility levels, and your commitment to recovery.